Make sure you are registered to vote. For more information on how to register visit www.dorsetforyou.com/register-to-vote

 Information for Prospective Town Councillors

 Gillingham Town Council is the parish authority for Gillingham Town and in 2012 had an estimated population of 11,871 and 5368 dwellings.
 The Town Council comprises of 17 Councillors who are elected for a 4 year term.
-The next ordinary Town Council election will be held on Thursday 7th May 2015.
+The next ordinary Town Council election will be held in May 2019.
 Councillors who are elected at a subsequent by-election or are co-opted to fill a casual vacancy during the course of the 4 year term will hold office until the end of the 4 year term.

 Gillingham is the most northerly town in Dorset and in the last twenty years, has grown particularly rapidly and been successful in attracting a variety of new industries.
 This is partly due to it's accessibility to the A303 trunk road, which is only four miles away and the town's railway station on the Exeter to London line.